 You’ll be able to stuff all the media that you’ll ever need inside this monster.

-The enormous amount of space for filter media will reduce the need for cleaning to once every 4 to 6 months.
+The enormous amount of space for filter media will reduce the need for cleaning to once every 4 to 6 months, even with messy turtles.

 Still, whenever the time for maintenance comes, you’ll need to spend at least half an hour on it.

-The disassembly is rather straight-forward, but because of the large cartridge size, it takes time.
+The disassembly is rather straightforward, but because of the large size of the cartridge, it takes time.

-Unless something breaks.
-Which won’t happen in the near future after your purchase, because of the high-quality parts used in the build of this unit.
+That’s unless something breaks, which won’t happen in the near future after your purchase, because of the high-quality parts used in the build of this canister filter.

 The only con of this product is the higher initial payment, as it’s not something that everyone can afford right out of their pocket.

 My overall rating for the FX series is an A+ and I’m trying to be objective here.